Miranda Lambert Gets Teary Talking About Carrie Underwood

 Miranda Lambert got a little choked up as she once again threw her support behind Carrie Underwood to take home the Entertainer of the Year award at the 2019 CMA Awards, set to take place later this month.
-In a new interview, the country star started to become emotional as she talked about her friend and admitted that she wants to see her win the very prestigious award not because she’s a woman but because she deserves it.
+In a new interview, the country star started to become emotional as she talked about her friend and admitted that she wants to see her win the very prestigious award not because she’s a woman (as she’s the only female nominated in the category) but because she deserves it.

 Miranda addressed comments she made on Instagram about her fellow country superstar last month, in which she made it very clear that she was voting for her for the very prestigious award over the other nominees, Keith Urban, Garth Brooks, Eric Church, and Chris Stapleton.
 In the post, she listed all the things she loves about each artist before making it very clear why she thinks the “Before He Cheats” singer should finally take home the award.